 Second, if the FIVB is the organization responsible globally for growing and promoting the sport, is not entertainment high on their list of priorities?
 To quote Wikipedia:

 “Part of the FIVB’s activities in this area consists in attracting media partners and sponsors through negotiation of commercial rights for broadcasting and coverage of major events.”

-In order to do these things they have to think a lot about entertainment – both in terms of the sport itself and in how to run events.
+In order to do these things they have to think a lot about entertainment.
+That’s both in terms of the sport itself and in how to run events.
 FIVB has clearly been doing this, especially in conjunction with the launch of it’s streaming channel.
 See the book Set Point for more about what FIVB is doing.

 Volleyball ranks very high in terms of participation globally.
 I saw something recently which suggested it’s at #2, though I haven’t been able to dig that up (Interestingly, the USA is nowhere near the top of the country list in terms of adult participation rates).
 Volleyball is in a respectable position in terms of fandom.
-It’s well off the pace when it comes to viewership and commerciality.
+It’s well off the pace when it comes to commerciality, however.
 That’s a gap which I’m sure everyone in the sport would like to see bridged.